layaxx/bambirds-situation-editor/README.md

 ## TODO

 - Allow adding new Objects (not just duplicating existing objects)
+- Scaling and rotating multiple objects in combination does not work as intended
 - Case Based Reasoning Visualizations:
-  - Load DB and visualize Cases
-  - Show matching Cases
   - Edit cases